-For information on the Failure to File and Reconcile (FTR) process for consumers, see Section 2.2, Eligibility.
+For information on the FTR process for consumers, see Section 2.2, Eligibility.

 3.2 Reenrollment

 Reenrollment is the general term used to describe coverage continued into a new plan year, whether the next plan year's coverage is under the same or different product (as defined in 45 CFR 144.103) or with a different issuer.
 Reenrollment for the next plan year can be either active or passive.